 Despite challenges confronted by the Swiss economy, growth is resilient and the outlook reasonably positive, with a projected increase of 2%.
-The strength of the Swiss franc remains a concern, although recent weakness should bring some relief to the corporate sector.
+The Swiss franc remains a concern, although recent stability should bring some relief to the corporate sector.
 Lower costs related to oil and other commodities also support companies.
 Domestic consumption should be fairly stable with unemployment low.
 With low inflation expected through 2019, the SNB will maintain its accommodating monetary policy.
 But decreasing growth in Europe could have a negative impact.